tzviblonder/Chest-X-Ray-Malady-Detection/README.md

 The model is a convolutional neural network (CNN).
 It has a series of convolutional blocks, each consisting of a convolutional layer, batch normalization, max pooling, and dropout, which reduce dimensionality while increasing depth.
 These are followed by fully-connected layers as the classifier.
 The model used binary crossentropy loss and Adam optimizer, with a learning rate starting at 1e-3 and slowly decreasing until 1e-5.
 It was trained for 60+ hours on a GPU and the weights were downloaded and uploaded in this notebook.

 ## Results
 As shown in the notebook, the model achieved an accuracy of 96% and an AUC score of .9926 on the training data.
-On the test data, it attains an accuracy of 84.2% and an AUC of .908.
+On the test data, it attained an accuracy of 84.2% and an AUCROC of .908.

 ## Environment
 Python: 3.10.5\